top of page

 • Smuggling of foreigners (§§ 96, 97 AufenthG)

-• Inducement to file an abusive asylum application, § 84 AsylG
+• Incitement to file an abusive asylum application, § 84 AsylG

 • False statements in the asylum procedure, § 95 para.
 1 no. 5, para.
 2 AufenthG (also for participants (§ 84 AsylG and also in the revocation procedure (also revocation procedure, § 73b para.
 5a AsylG nF),

-What are the grounds for detention under criminal law relating to residence?
+What are the grounds for detention under the law on residence?

-The following grounds for detention exist in criminal immigration law:
+The following grounds for detention exist under migration law:

-• Preventive detention § 62 para.
-1, 3 to 6 AufenthG in conjunction with the Return Directive - ABH.
-Return Directive - ABH
+• Preventive custody § 62 (1), (3) to (6) Residence Act in conjunction with the Return Directive - ABH

 What options do I have to find out whether there are entries about me in the foreigners‘ databases?